 These proceedings also included individual demands for arbitration that were filed beginning in October 2019.
 As of January 31, 2023, we settled all of these arbitration claims, without any admission of wrongdoing, for an amount that was not material.
 In June 2021, we received a demand and draft complaint from the Federal Trade Commission (FTC) and certain state attorneys general relating to the ongoing inquiries described above.
 On March 29, 2022, the FTC filed an action in federal court seeking a temporary restraining order and a preliminary injunction enjoining certain Intuit business practices pending resolution of the FTC's administrative complaint seeking to permanently enjoin certain Intuit business practices (the FTC Actions).
 On April 22, 2022, the Northern District of California denied the FTC's requests for a temporary restraining order and a preliminary injunction.
-On January 31, 2023, the Commissioners of the FTC denied the FTC's motion for summary decision in the administrative action, and the matter is proceeding to a final hearing scheduled to begin in March 2023.
+Beginning on March 27, 2023, a final hearing on the administrative action was held before an administrative law judge at the FTC.
+That hearing concluded in April 2023, and the parties are now engaged in post-trial briefing.
 While we continue to believe that the allegations contained in the FTC's administrative complaint are without merit, the defense and resolution of this matter could involve significant costs to us.
 The state attorneys general did not join the FTC Actions and, on May 4, 2022, we entered into a settlement agreement with the attorneys general of the 50 states and the District of Columbia, admitting no wrongdoing, that resolved the states' inquiry, as well as actions brought by the Los Angeles City Attorney and the Santa Clara County (California) Counsel.
 As part of this agreement, we agreed to pay \$141 million and made certain commitments regarding our advertising and marketing practices.
-We recorded this as a one-time charge in the quarter ended April 30, 2022 and paid the full amount to the fund administrator in the quarter ended January 31, 2023.
+We recorded this as a one-time charge in the quarter ended April 30, 2022 and paid the full amount to the fund administrator in the quarter ended April 30, 2022 and paid the full amount to the fund